TL;DR Extract evidence-based solutions out of data-driven decisions

 We must investigate what the respondent actually wants.
 This is modeled as Desired Outcome y.

-zs are important because they allow the respondent to focus on "when" while narrating the "what" without the "who".
+s are important because they allow the respondent to focus on "when" while narrating the "what" without the "who".z

-zs plant the seed in the respondents to engage based on bad experience, a change in circumstance, or finding awareness.
+s plant the seed in the respondents to engage based on bad experience, a change in circumstance, or finding awareness.z

 x(y) = x(z)